Hi, my name is Janice Thompson and I’m the author of Dry Tinder: A Tale of Rivalry and Injustice in Salem Village. Thanks for visiting my website!

 - Do you know of any library or local independent bookstore that might be willing to sell my book and/or host a book talk?
 Please let me know: jt@janicethompson.net

 Dry Tinder is available in paperback, hard cover and e-book on Amazon.
+The paperback is available on Ingramspark.
 If you would like a signed copy please let me know and I can send one directly to you.

 It can also be found at Gulf of Maine Books, Lands End Gifts, Salt Cod Cafe and Sherman’s Books in Topsham.